-Eighth grade students at select middle schools will have the opportunity to take the SHSAT at their current school during the school day.
+Eighth grade students public DOE middle schools will have the opportunity to take the SHSAT at their current school during the school day.
 By offering the SHSAT during the school day, we hope to remove barriers to weekend test participation and to increase the number of underrepresented students who take the SHSAT.
-The SHSAT School Day initiative also provides test preparation and family engagement activities to participating schools and students.

 The DREAM-Specialized High Schools Institute (DREAM-SHSI) is a Saturday and summer academic program that prepares eligible seventh-grade New York City public school students to take the Specialized High Schools Admissions Test (SHSAT) in eighth grade.
 Beginning in February of seventh grade, DREAM runs through the fall of eighth grade, up to the date of the SHSAT.
 The program offers participants exposure to rigorous coursework and test-taking strategies.

-DREAM stands for determination, resiliency, enthusiasm, ambition, and motivation—learn more on their website.
+DREAM stands for determination, resiliency, enthusiasm, ambition, and motivation—learn more on the Dream program page.